dicebear/dicebear/apps/docs/pages/guides/how-dicebear-tags-variants/index.md

   variant is left untagged rather than guessed.
 - Most variants carry no tag or one tag.
 A few carry two, such as hair with a visible hat, or a beard together with a mustache.
-- Variant tags are positive only.
+- Variant tags only add information, they never remove a variant on their own.
 To leave something out at render time, use the `!` form of the [`tags` option](/guides/filter-variants-with-tags/).
-Exclusion lives in the filter, not in the data.
+Disallowing lives in the filter, not in the data.

 The tag grammar is `category` or `category:value`, each segment camelCase and alphanumeric.
 A variant holds at most 32 tags.